-You would need to file a police report and make any emergency repairs that will help protect your home from further damage.
+You would need to file a police report and make any emergency repairs that protect your home from further damage.
 So if it’s snowing outside and the thief broke a window, cover it with wood or a tarp to keep the elements from coming in and causing more damage to your home.

 Structural damage to the house

-For most people, a car smashing through the wall of their holiday-decorated front room would be far-fetched to say the least, but for police Sergeant Murtaugh in “Lethal Weapon,” it was just another day at the office.
+For most people, a car smashing through the wall of their holiday-decorated front room would be far-fetched, but for police Sergeant Murtaugh in “Lethal Weapon,” it was just another day at the office.

-If you caused your own car to run into your living room, then you’re out of luck with both your car insurance and home insurance, as intentional damage will get your claims denied.
+If you caused your own car to run into your living room, you’re out of luck with both your car insurance and home insurance, as intentional damage will get your claims denied.
 Purposely damaging your own property is excluded from both types of insurance coverage.

-If someone else accidentally ran a car into your living room, then the driver’s property damage liability portion of their car insurance would cover the damage to your home, up to their limit – which you would hope would be high.
+If someone else accidentally ran a car into your living room, the driver’s property damage liability portion of their car insurance would cover the damage to your home, up to their limit – which you would hope would be high.
 For their own car, it would be collision coverage.
 If the person didn’t have car insurance, you could make a claim against your home insurance policy; the structure coverage would pay for repairs, minus your deductible.

-Peace on Earth -- and of mind
+Peace on Earth — and of mind

 Umbrella coverage kicks in should the limits of your auto or homeowners insurance policy be exceeded and provides an extra cushion of insurance protection.
-This would come in handy if someone was injured on your property, for instance in an unfortunate deep-fried turkey incident, and decided to sue you for an amount that exceeded your insurance limits.
+This would come in handy if someone was injured on your property, for instance in an unfortunate deep-fried turkey incident and decided to sue you for an amount that exceeded your insurance limits.